IiroP/telegram-group-stickers/README.md

 If your system is not directly supported by [node-canvas](https://github.com/Automattic/node-canvas), check what system packages you have to install before running this app.

+## FAQ

+- _Why are emojis not rendered? / Why are emojis rendered using wrong font?_
+  - `node-canvas` uses system emoji font to render emojis.
+Use Docker if you need other emoji version.

 ## Contributing

 Feel free to submit PR:s to this repo.
 All code should be formatted with `pnpm format`.